By law, all schools are required to keep an attendance register, and all pupils must be placed on this register.

 We request that Routine Medical Appointments are not arranged during school time.

 The school is not able to authorise any holiday during term time.
-Requests for exceptional leave of absence should be sent well in advance, to the Headteacher on an absence form which can be collected from Miss Osborne, Attendance Co-ordinator.
+Requests for exceptional leave of absence should be sent well in advance, to the Headteacher on an absence form which can be collected from the Attendance Improvement Co-ordinator.
 Unless approved, absences will be recorded as unauthorised.